 We understand how important outdoor play is for children’s health and wellbeing, and we have three outdoor areas that give children to access a wide range of activities on a daily basis, regardless of the weather!

 We always encourage information sharing between our nursery nurses and carers and our parents/carers.
 We appreciate that dropping-off time is an important time for sharing any additional information about our children to help us plan their day appropriately.
 This might include how well a child has slept, whether they are unsettled for any reason or have a new toy they are particularly excited about.
-While restrictions continue, we ask parents to phone us with any questions or concerns and to keep face-to-face contact to a minimum.

 During the morning we serve milk or water and a healthy snack and we make every effort to ensure this is a sociable time for the children, understanding how important this aspect of their social development is.
 We encourage children's independence and, when they are ready, they help by pouring their own drinks, helping set the table and buttering their own bread or crackers.

 Lunch is served around 11.45-12noon.
 Here at Ladybird we feel it is important to eat in a sociable and enjoyable environment, and our practitioners sit with the children at meal times and eat with them when possible.

 Sleep is a very important aspect of young children's routines and a lot of thought goes into ensuring children get the sleep they need, depending on their age.